 In 2016, Donica graduated from Otterbein University with a BFA in Musical Theatre.
 He made a serendipitous Broadway debut as Raoul in The Phantom of the Opera—a role he landed during his senior year of college—and more recently starred as Marquis de Lafayette and Thomas Jefferson in the Los Angeles and San Francisco company of Hamilton.
 Donica has also appeared on stage at the Kennedy Center for the 2017 Washington National Opera Gala and was invited by Michael Feinstein to be the featured performer with the Pasadena Symphony.

-Jack Everly is the principal pops conductor of the Indianapolis and Baltimore Symphony orchestras, Naples Philharmonic and the National Arts Centre Orchestra (Ottawa).
-He has conducted the Los Angeles Philharmonic at the Hollywood Bowl, the New York Pops at Carnegie Hall and appears regularly with the Cleveland Orchestra at Blossom Music Center.
-Maestro Everly will conduct over 90 performances in more than 20 North American cities this season.
+Jack Everly is the Principal Pops Conductor of the Naples Philharmonic Orchestra, the Indianapolis and Baltimore Symphony Orchestras and the National Arts Centre Orchestra (Ottawa).
+He has conducted the Los Angeles Philharmonic at the Hollywood Bowl, The New York Pops at Carnegie Hall, the San Francisco Symphony and numerous appearances with The Cleveland Orchestra at Blossom Music Center.
+Jack will conduct over 90 performances in more than 22 North American cities this season.

-As music director of the National Memorial Day Concert and A Capitol Fourth on PBS, Maestro Everly proudly leads the National Symphony Orchestra in these patriotic celebrations on the National Mall.
-These concerts attract hundreds of thousands attendees on the lawn and the broadcasts reach millions of viewers and are some of the very highest rated programming on PBS television.
+As Music Director of the National Memorial Day Concert and A Capitol Fourth on PBS, Jack proudly leads the National Symphony Orchestra in these patriotic celebrations on the National Mall, attracting hundreds of thousands of attendees on the lawn and reaching millions of viewers annually.

-Originally appointed by Mikhail Baryshnikov, Mr. Everly was conductor of the American Ballet Theatre for 14 years, where he served as music director.
-In addition to his American Ballet Theatre tenure, he teamed with Marvin Hamlisch on Broadway shows that Mr. Hamlisch scored.
-He conducted Carol Channing hundreds of times in Hello, Dolly! in two separate Broadway productions.
+Originally appointed by Mikhail Baryshnikov, Jack was conductor of the American Ballet Theatre for 14 years, where he served as Music Director.
+In addition to his ABT tenure, he teamed with Marvin Hamlisch on Broadway shows that Hamlisch scored.
+He conducted Carol Channing hundreds of times in two separate Broadway productions of Hello, Dolly!.

-Maestro Everly, a graduate of the Jacobs School of Music at Indiana University, is a recipient of the 2015 Indiana Historical Society Living Legends Award and holds an Honorary Doctorate of Arts from Franklin College in his home state of Indiana.
-He has been a proud resident of the Indianapolis community for over 14 years, and when not on the podium you can find Maestro Everly at home with his family, which includes Max the wonder dog.
+A graduate of the Jacobs School of Music at Indiana University, Jack is a recipient of the 2015 Indiana Historical Society Living Legends Award and holds an Honorary Doctor of Arts degree from Franklin College in his home state of Indiana.
+He is a proud resident of the Indianapolis community and when not on the podium you can find him at home with his family — which includes Max the wonder dog.